- Rapid Reference 🚀

 - Honey Badger Mode: As you are floating the wire, increase the current to 20 mA.
 This will capture the heart as rapidly as possible, which is preferable if the patient is actively dying.
 The problem is that capture may occur while the wire is in the atrium, so this approach doesn't always result in ideal placement of the temporary pacemaker.
 The goal here is to stabilize the patient as soon as possible, you can fiddle with the pacemaker later.

-- Not necessary, but can be helpful.
-Requires a second operator to reach under the sterile drape and position the ultrasound.
-Ideally the second operator should be skilled in ultrasonography.
+- This isn't necessary, but can be helpful.
+Ultrasound requires a second operator to reach under the sterile drape and position the ultrasound.

-- A four-chamber view (e.g. subcostal 4-chamber) is generally best, this can allow visualization of the wire entering the right atrium & ventricle.
+- A four-chamber view (e.g., subcostal 4-chamber) is generally best, as this can allow visualization of the wire entering the right atrium and ventricle.

 dual pacing as a backup strategy